imamaris/covidcenter-bot/README.md

 There are many other scenarios to consider as well, but for the tutorial let's just focus on these.

-## Understan Terms in Wit app to do natural language processing (NLP)
+## Understand Terms in Wit app to do natural language processing (NLP)

 Before we train our Wit app, we should learn about intent, entities, traits, and utterances.
-If you already learn those terms, you can go to [Next section](https://tbd)
+If you already learn those terms, you can go to [Next section](https://github.com/imamaris/covidcenter-bot/blob/master/README.md#training-your-wit-app-to-do-natural-language-processing-nlp)

 Case Study:
 We want to understand what our end-user wants to perform.
 For example: